Apna (New Zealand): Radio

 The radio station's breakfast programme, Morning Spice with Shaiyaz, airs from 6.00 to 9.00 am.
-Other weekday shows include the Saheli morning show with Preeti from 9.00 am, the Music Mania afternoon show with Kashish from 12.00 pm, the Raftaar drive show with Nasir from 3.00 pm, and the Sunset Shararat evening show with Preeti from 6.00 pm.
+Other weekday shows include the Saheli morning show from 9.00 am, the Music Mania afternoon show from 12.00 pm, the Raftaar drive show from 3.00 pm, and the Sunset Shararat evening show from 6.00 pm.
 Apna has a premium text number, and many of its weekday programmes feature shout-outs, comments and music requests.
 Neel, working as RJ Neil, has headlined events like Auckland Bollywood Winter Social in July 2015.

-Specialist night shows air between 9.00 pm and 12.00 am, including Chahat with Arpana on Mondays, Romantica Nite with Komal on Tuesdays, Rangeen Nazaare with Jiten on Wednesdays, Chain Kuli ki Main Kuli with Shaily and Friday night programme include Hotty Notty with Neel from 9.00 pm, and Captain Zorro with Loriza from 10.00 am to 2.00 pm.

-Saturday shows include Good Morning Zindagi with Ranjana Kumar from 6.00 am, a daytime show from 12.00 pm Ishq Alive with Shweta, Sharari Saturday from 4.00 pm with Shaily, and Garam Masala with Bhupen airs from 8.00 pm.
-Sunday shows include Bhajan with Jiten Shyam from 6.00 am, the Top 20 Countdown with Kashish from 9.00 am, Sunday on the go on with Shaily from 2.00 pm, Newstalk with Roy Kaunds from 5.00 pm, Guzre Pal with Ashmita Sen from 6.00 pm, and Sukoon with Arpana from 9.00 pm.